Fashion in the United States: Streetwear

 Streetwear dominates the U.S. fashion industry.
 Everything from fast fashion to luxury-wear is beginning to draw inspiration from it.
 The core look of hoodies, sneakers, and oversized tees and bottoms are the American uniform.
 Sneakers alone are a multi-billion-dollar industry.
 The commercial success of the streetwear industry can be credited in large part to its popularity among youth and pop-culture audiences.

-U.S. Streetwear originated from a fusion of subcultures, including hip-hop culture, skate and surf culture, punk, and Japanese street fashion.
+U.S. Streetwear originated from hip-hop culture and fashion, eventually becoming a fusion of subcultures, including skate culture, surf culture, punk, and Japanese street fashion.
 Beginning in the 1970s, popular brands within these groups such as, Vans, FUBU, BAPE, and Adidas established themselves as accessible household names.
 This set the groundwork for luxury brands to push streetwear into their collections, shifting it from practical to statement-making.
 Many high fashion brands began collaborating with rappers, doing sneaker drops, and copying sillouhettes popularized by street fashion.
-Standalone luxury streetwear brands like Supreme and OffWhite emerged and became global powerhouses that both collaborated with Louis Vuitton, and Yeezy blurred the lines between celebrity, fashion, music, and innovation.
+Standalone luxury streetwear brands such as Supreme and Off-White emerged and became global powerhouses that both collaborated with Louis Vuitton, and Yeezy blurred the lines between celebrity, fashion, music, and innovation.
 In 2018, Virgil Abloh, became the first black designer to lead Louis Vuitton's menswear line---bringing his expertise in street style to the brand.
-In 2023, Pharrell Williams succeeded him as the current Creative Director and continues to bridge streetwear aesthetics and high fashion by bringing his unique perspective to the luxury market, which allows Louis Vuitton to expand it's audience to a wider culture.
+In 2023, Pharrell Williams succeeded him as the current Creative Director and continues to bridge streetwear aesthetics and high fashion by bringing his unique perspective to the luxury market, which allows Louis Vuitton to expand its audience to a wider culture.
 Streetwear now reflects a wider range of audiences and its influence only continues to grow.